 5. Measure and Modify

-Both Google Adwords and Google Analyitcs offer measurement tools that allow you to analyze key metrics such as ad impressions, clicks, cost-per-click, average keyword position, and ad click-thru rates.
+Both Google Adwords and Google Analytics offer measurement tools that allow you to analyze key metrics such as ad impressions, clicks, cost-per-click, average keyword position, and ad click-thru rates.
 Armed with marketing intelligence, these campaigns should be regularly refined and optimized for greater efficiency.

-With relevant key phrases, persuasive ad copy and targeted landing pages, you’ll see the difference that PPC advertising can have on your industrial manufacturing company’s bottom line.
+With relevant keywords, persuasive ad copy and targeted landing pages, you’ll see the difference that PPC advertising can have on your industrial manufacturing company’s bottom line.
 Pay-per-click can be turned “off” or “on” at a moment’s notice.
 It’s a great strategy to use to boost sales during traditional down times in the calendar year.

 If you’re ready to act on this low-risk, high-reward tactic, contact Gotham’s Google-certified specialists to quote pay-per-click advertising and let us do the heavy lifting while you watch your business grow.